MoniruzzamanBappy/manufac-wine-chart/README.md

 npm i
 ```
 <br/>
+to run the application run the following command
 ```
 npm start
 ```
 <br/>
-to deploy the application run this command
+to build and deploy the application run this command and paste the build folder to the website where you want to deploy
 <br/>

 ```sh